 Limit orders make excellent tools, but they are certainly not foolproof.
 The same function that protects you from extreme losses can also prevent you from realizing unexpected gains.
-In a highly volatile market, limit orders like the example above may cause you to lose out on additional profits or shares, because the limit orders execute too soon.
+In a highly volatile market, limit orders like the example above may cause you to lose out on additional profits or shares, because they may execute too soon.

 If you want to buy or sell a stock, set a limit on your order that is outside daily price fluctuations.
-Ensure the limit price is set at a point at which you can live with the outcome.
-Either way, you have some control over the price you pay or receive.
+Ensure that the limit price is set at a point at which you can live with the outcome.
+Either way, you will have some control over the price you pay or receive.